-POLICY TITLE: Infection Control PAGE: 1 of 1
+POLICY TITLE: Infection Control ORIGINAL DATE: September 21, 2004 REVISED: May 5, 2015 PAGE: 1 of 1 LAST REVIEWED: July 8, 2024

 Students are provided courses designed to inform them that there is the potential for hospital-acquired infections as a result of exposure in the department.
-Many patients are of an undiagnosed nature when diagnostic work-ups are performed.
+Many patients are of an undiagnosed nature when diagnostic workups are performed.
 All patients should be considered potentially infectious and therefore require that Standard Precautions be followed.
 Hand washing between patient contacts is essential in preventing the transmission of infection.
-Personnel and students must have a basic knowledge of how diseases are spread and the precautions that must be taken in order to contain them.
+Personnel and students must have a basic knowledge of how diseases are spread and the precautions that must be taken to contain them.
 In this way, imaging services can be provided around the clock without compromise to the patient and with a minimum of risk for all.

 Students should observe all policies as outlined in the Infection Control Manual of each of the clinical sites as made available during orientation to each site.
-These policies demonstrate concern for patients and coworkers and affords the student prompt medical attention should the need arise.
+These policies demonstrate concern for patients and co-workers and affords the student prompt medical attention should the need arise.